Credit One Bank® Platinum X5 Visa® review: Light rewards with heavy fees

 Current sign-up bonus

-The Credit One Platinum Rewards card doesn’t offer a sign-up bonus, which is normal for Credit One cards and other cards available at this credit level.
+The Credit One Platinum X5 card doesn’t offer a sign-up bonus, which is normal for Credit One cards and other cards available at this credit level.

-There is some fine print worth considering before you get too excited about the Platinum Rewards Visa card’s cash back rewards rate.
-To start, make sure that you prequalified specifically for the Platinum Rewards Visa card—Credit One brands its cards very similarly, and you may actually have prequalified for a card with a completely different rewards rate.
+There is some fine print worth considering before you get too excited about the Platinum X5 Visa card’s cash back rewards rate.
+To start, make sure that you prequalified specifically for the Platinum X5 Visa card—Credit One brands its cards very similarly, and you may actually have prequalified for a card with a completely different rewards rate.

 Here are a few other footnotes that could impact your potential to earn rewards.